KuhnTycoon/EyeQ/README.md

 The only configuration REQUIRED **is to put your resource URL in `azure_resource_id`.**

 The defaults for the other options already work.
-You may replace the segmentation resolution `w_pixels` (number of pixels along an axis), image URL `url`, and also the quantum backend `backend_target`.
+You may replace the segmentation resolution `w_pixels` (number of pixels along an axis) and the quantum backend `backend_target`.
+We've provided the URL to a sample image for convenience.

-Once `qiskit[optimization]` packages are installed, you are ready to run the notebook.
+Once the packages are installed, you are ready to run the notebook.
 At this point, you may run all cells and use an IonQ quantum computer to segment an image!

 ## Explanation